For explanation of figures and data, see footnotes below.

 Energy savings

-The energy savings shown are absolute savings per year, as reported by HSE, i.e. they are the reductions in
+The energy savings shown are absolute savings per year, as reported by HSE, i.e. they are the reductions in consumption attributable to each project.
+They do not account for any changes in activity level within the organisation.

 Your savings compared to all public bodies